git-bug/git-bug/doc/md/git-bug_bridge_configure.md

 ```
   -n, --name string         A distinctive name to identify the bridge
   -t, --target string       The target of the bridge.
-Valid values are [github,gitlab,jira,launchpad-preview]
+Valid values are [gitea-preview,github,gitlab,jira,launchpad-preview]
   -u, --url string          The URL of the remote repository
   -b, --base-url string     The base URL of your remote issue tracker
   -l, --login string        The login on your remote issue tracker